- 8 berths

 Today we partner up with the charter company Istion Yachting to provide you with an exclusive 7-day sailing itinerary through Sporared Islands starting from their fleet base located in the Port of Volos.

-Volos is a city sited 320 km north of Athens and 219 km south of Thessaloniki.
+Volos is a city located 320 km north of Athens and 219 km south of Thessaloniki.
 Many visitors arrive in their own vehicles, but public transport options are available from all main cities.
 If you are arriving as a group, Istion Yachting is happy to organize a private transfer for you by minibus with their reliable partners.

 From Volos, you can easily reach the beautiful green islands of the Sporades including Skiathos, Skopelos, Alonissos, and Skyros.
 Sheltered and unspoiled anchorages along with sandy white beaches are a common feature of all these islands.